Sanim16/terraform_ALB/README.md

 > Adding a Github actions workflow to automate changes.
+Also implement branch protection for the main branch.

 # Terraform AWS ALB Path Based Routing